markowanga/kio-website-v3/content/authors/szymanski/_index.md

 user_groups:
 - Faculty
 ---
-Piotr Szymański is an assistant Professor at the Department of Computational Intelligence at the Wrocław University of Science and Technology and a Machine Learning Engineer at Avaya.
+Piotr Szymański is an assistant Professor at the Department of Artificial Intelligence at the Wrocław University of Science and Technology and a Machine Learning Engineer at Avaya.
 Professionally involved in data analysis, statistical reasoning, geospatial data science, natural language processing, machine learning and artificial intelligence techniques.